WhisperingChaos/costshare_chase.program.sh/README.md

   > cd program
   > ./config.sh
   ```
-  Once the above successfully finishes, all the program's static dependencies have been downloaded and installed to the proper subdirectories in "costshare_chase_program_sh".
+  Once the above successfully finishes, all the program's static dependencies have been downloaded and installed to the proper subdirectories in "program/costshare_chase_program_sh".
 #### SOLID Composition
 TODO
 #### Depends on